s10bhavesh/s10bhavesh/README.md

 ### Hi there 👋

 I am Bhavesh Sonwani.
 I am a developer, researcher, and self-taught musician.
 My background has a diverse blend of Computer Science, Data Science & Artificial Intelligence, Cognitive Science, Physics, and Music.
 I enjoy acquiring new skills.
 I am open to collaborative projects in both coding and music.
 Why compete if you can collaborate?
-You can check out my [YouTube](https://www.youtube.com/@TheSonicBlues999 "link title") channel for my selected compositions and covers.
+You can check out my [portfolio here](https://s10bhavesh.github.io "portfolio") and my [YouTube](https://www.youtube.com/@TheSonicBlues999 "youtube-channel") channel for my selected compositions and covers.

 I am a Junior Research Fellow (JRF) at IIT Bhilai on 6G wireless communication systems.